SebastianPozoga/home-infrastructure/Readme.md

 - **You can review** my code.
 - **You can develop** with me.

-# Tooltips and sniped codes
+# Tooltips and snippet code
 - [hardware/server machine configuration](readme/hardware.md)